Mini-Project2024/Exam-Duty-scheduler/README.md

    ```bash
     npm run dev
    ```
-6. In backend create a `.env' file and add the MongoDB url
+6. In backend create a `.env` file and add the MongoDB url
    ```
     MONGODB_URL = "YOUR_MONGODB_URL"
     PORT = 3106